Tuesday, 23 February 2021

 A 'healthy-ish' treat that hasn't lost its wicked appeal, carrot cake is immensely gratifying.
 Sweetness comes mainly from health-giving carrots; heart-healthy nuts add crunch; wholemeal flour, gut-friendly fibre.

-The cake is dense and rich but not heavy; gorgeous cream cheese is an elegant topping.
+The cake is dense and rich but not heavy; gorgeous dairy or plant cream cheese is an elegant topping.

 It'a an all-season treat with a healthier vibe and particularly welcome when life is a little fraught.
 So it is no surprise that the biggest craving chez 67goingon50 during Lockdown III is for Carrot Cake.